ChenziqiAdam/ChenziqiAdam.github.io/_posts/2024-08-01-selenium-crawl.markdown

 # Clean the data with regexes
 ...

-# Store the cleaned data in a local file
+# Store the cleaned data in local files or databases
 ...
 {% endhighlight %}
 > **Note**: this just takes Chrome driver as an example.
 You can download the Chrome driver from [getwebdriver,com](https://getwebdriver.com/chromedriver).